Bentley Bentayga review - Engines, performance and drive

 Keen drivers are best served by the Bentayga V8 – it sounds suitably characterful, offers huge performance and, thanks to a slight weight saving over the W12, feels a little lighter on its feet through corners.
 The ZF eight-speed automatic is slick, yet allows for very fast shifts in manual mode.
 It's not all about performance though – at a cruise, the V8 can shut down half of its cylinders to help save fuel on the motorway.

-The cheapest and slowest car in the range is the Bentayga Hybrid – acceleration is yawning by Bentley standards (5.5 seconds to 62mph) but still more than fast enough for everyday driving.
+The cheapest and slowest car in the range is the Bentayga Hybrid – acceleration is yawning by Bentley standards (5.2 seconds to 60mph) but still more than fast enough for everyday driving.
 Refinement is serene at low speeds in fully electric mode around town, but the V6's strained engine note at higher speeds isn't entirely in-keeping with the Bentley's character.
 It's still the best choice if you live in an urban area and can keep the battery topped up, however.

 It’s the Bentley’s twin-turbo 6.0-litre W12 that’ll grab your attention first.
-Boasting an eye-popping 600bhp and 900Nm of torque at just 1,350rpm, it bestows on the Bentayga amazing performance.
+Boasting an eye-popping 626bhp and 900Nm of torque at just 1,350rpm, it bestows on the Bentayga amazing performance.
 In our test, the quick-shifting eight-speed auto box helped it sprint from 0-60mph in just 4.1 seconds, which is one second faster than the supercharged V8 Range Rover we tested it against.
 Yet in other respects, the W12 is a model of unflustered refinement.
 It’s near silent at idle and when cruising, while pushing hard only results in a muted growl.

 The V8 petrol unit acts as a halfway house between the Hybrid and the W12.
-It delivers 542bhp and 700Nm of torque, hitting 0-62mph in 4.5 seconds en route to a top speed of 180mph.
+It delivers 542bhp and 700Nm of torque, hitting 0-62mph in 4.4 seconds en route to a top speed of 180mph.
 This is despite a sizeable kerbweight of 2,508kg.

 In this review